bonzaii/ArkAPI/README.md

 - [x] Start!
 LOL
 - [x] Establish the way to store basic configuration, like server list etc
 - [x] establish connection with the server and issue a test command
+- [ ] implement config
-- [ ] create persistent connection to a server
+- [ ] create persistent connection to a server - 2 threads per server - read & write
 - [ ] create multiple persistent connections

 Other priority